alterwear/android_nfc_read_write/README.md

 ## 2019-01-09 Notes
 - Unable to read from the two formatable NFC tags.
 - prints out garbage (notes in the latest commit).
-- also still not sure why the two tags are different...
+- also still not sure why the two tags are different... may need to read about different classes of mifare tags [link](https://android.googlesource.com/platform/frameworks/base/+/master/core/java/android/nfc/tech/MifareUltralight.java#39)

 ## 2018-12-10 Notes
 Fixed below crash: